1st Note

 PX-S7000 vs FP-90X

-The PX-S7000 scores higher in Portability, while the FP-90X edges ahead in Touch Reality.
-Choose the PX-S7000 if you prioritize portability.
+The PX-S7000 scores higher in portability, while the FP-90X is stronger in piano-like touch.
+The FP-90X costs $699 less.
+Choose the PX-S7000 if portability matters most.

 Roland FP-90X →